How to Get Free Solar Panels in the UK

 There are no significant downsides really.
 However, if you are usually not at home during the day, your savings will suffer a bit as most of the energy is generated during the day and thus this is the best time to use it.

-Well if you are able to cover the initial costs of up to £15,000 then this is what you should do.
+Well if you are able to cover the initial costs of £5,000-15,000 then this is what you should do.
 Buying the solar panels system directly is considered the much better option as you receive Feed-In Tariff payments, which allows the system to pay for itself in 7-9 years.
-Since the FIT payments come for 20 years, at the end you actually end up with profits.
+Since the FiT payments come for 20 years, you eventually end up with profits.

 There are plenty of pros and cons for both "free" solar panels and buying your own solar panel system.
-Many experts are saying that buying your own solar panel system is the better option, but still a lot of people can’t afford to do it and still want to reduce their carbon footprint.
-Therefore, the "free" solar panels option is perfect for them as they get to generate their own clean energy and they also get to save a lot from energy bills.
+Many experts are saying that buying your own solar panel system is the better option, but still, a lot of people can’t afford to do so and still want to reduce their carbon footprint.
+Therefore, the "free" solar panels option is perfect for them, as they get to generate their own clean energy and save a lot on energy bills.

-Thus, if you want to install solar panels on your house and you are ready to either buy your own system or take advantage of the "free" solar panel systems, just fill the form on the right and request free quotes from suppliers nearby you.
-The service is absolutely free and comes with no obligations.
+Thus, if you want to install solar panels on your house and you are ready to either buy your own system or take advantage of the "free" solar panel systems, just fill in the form above and request up to 4 quotes from suppliers nearby you.
+The service is absolutely free and without obligation.